Information Technology Procurement Standard

 Purpose

 This standard provides agencies with the process to follow for the procurement of Information Technology (IT) hardware, software, and services.
-Technology procurements are reviewed prior to the actual purchase transaction to ensure compliance to IT standards, consistency with enterprise architecture, conformance to agency IT plans, and adherence to procurement best practices.
+Technology procurements are reviewed prior to the actual purchase transaction to ensure compliance with IT standards, consistency with enterprise architecture, conformance to agency IT plans, assessment of third-party risks, and adherence to procurement best practices.

 Standard

-1. ITD adopts OMB Central Services Division (CSD) purchasing procedures as defined in the State Procurement Manual as a standard for all technology purchases.
+1. NDIT adopts OMB Central Services Division (CSD) purchasing procedures as defined in the State Procurement Manual as a standard for all technology purchases.

-2. IT Standards Verification: The originating agency shall be responsible to review its IT purchases, competitive bid solicitations, and contracts to verify that the technology being procured complies with state IT standards.
+2. IT Review: The originating agency shall be responsible to initiate an IT Review of its IT purchases, competitive bid solicitations, and contracts that exceed the purchase approval limits for the categories below.

-$25,000 Equipment (Table Note #1) Includes any type of information technology hardware and supporting infrastructure.
+Includes any type of information technology hardware and supporting infrastructure not covered by an above category.

-Table Note #2: All open-ended or hourly IT contracts without a guaranteed maximum payment or 'not to exceed' amount must be reviewed by ITD.
+Note: All open-ended or hourly IT contracts without a guaranteed maximum payment or 'not to exceed' amount must be reviewed by NDIT.

-2. If not previously requested by the originating agency, the technology specifications for the procurement may be submitted to the Enterprise Architecture process for an architectural design review.
+2. If not previously requested by the originating agency, the technology specifications for the procurement may be attached to the IT Review.

-2. Approval must be obtained from ITD before issuing the purchase order or signing the contract.
+3. Approval must be obtained from NDIT before issuing the purchase order or signing the contract.

 Policy